 By: Sharon Schweitzer for the Muncie Journal—

-It’s the New England Patriots and the Atlanta Falcons battling it out in Houston on Sunday.
+It’s the New England Patriots and the Philadelphia Eagles battling it out in Minnesota on Sunday.
 The big game tradition includes parties with lots of food, drink, conversation and of course, plenty of football.
 So, how do you best get along with people pulling for the opposing team?
 Are you required to bring something to the party?
 Do you have to watch your language in the company of others?

-Sharon Schweitzer, an international etiquette expert, author, and the founder of Protocol & Etiquette Worldwide, offers these 11 tips to being the best Super Bowl party guest:
+Sharon Schweitzer, an international etiquette expert, author, and the founder of Protocol & Etiquette Worldwide, offers these tips to being the best big game party guest:

 Don’t arrive empty-handed: Bring a hostess gift; maybe a tea towel, diffuser, or ask if you may bring an appetizer.
 If you’re unsure, ask the host in advance.